Littlewood and Duffin--Schaeffer-type problems in diophantine approximation: Introduction

 \subsection{Funding and acknowledgements}

 SC was supported by EPSRC Fellowship Grant EP/S00226X/2.
 NT was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 786758), as well as by the Austrian Science Fund (FWF) grant J 4464-N, and is grateful to Rajula Srivastava for her eternal encouragement.
 We thank Sanju Velani for his enthusiasm towards this topic, Andy Pollington for many enthralling conversations, Victor Beresnevich for further encouragement, and Zeev Rudnick for comments on a draft.
+Last, but not least, we thank the referee for a thorough reading and for helpful remarks, including a nice proof Lemma \ref{detd} that we have now included.

 \addtocontents{toc}{ }